mihaelavalac/employee-tracker/README.md

 ## Features

-GIVEN a command-line application that accepts user input WHEN I start the application
+GIVEN a command-line application that accepts user input <br>
+WHEN I start the application <br>
-THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
+THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role <br>
-WHEN I choose to view all departments
+WHEN I choose to view all departments <br>
-THEN I am presented with a formatted table showing department names and department ids WHEN I choose to view all roles
+THEN I am presented with a formatted table showing department names and department ids <br>
+WHEN I choose to view all roles
 THEN I am presented with the job title, role id, the department that role belongs to, and the salary for that role WHEN I choose to view all employees